ruishizou/sea-lab-space.github.io/content/authors/zhihan-jiang/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Hong Kong University
+  - name: The University of Hong Kong
     url: ''

 # Short bio (displayed in user profile at end of posts)